Travels with V

 Goa part two

 V has been hit by a nasty Indian bug and has to stay in bed.
-I pass the time exploring Palolem’s northern parts, where the crowds are more locals, shops and restaurants more abundant and where you can even find a wine shop, where young men hang around with high expectations, and old men turn their purses inside out to find enough coins to buy something strong.
+I pass the time exploring Palolem’s northern parts, where the crowds are more groups of locals, shops and restaurants more abundant and where you can even find a wine shop, where young men hang around with high expectations, and old men turn their purses inside out to find enough coins to buy something strong.

 Suddenly a little furry fellow appears on top of the opposite wall.
 It’s in a hurry and runs quickly.
 It’s an Indian palm squirrel and he lives with his wife in a palm in the neighbour’s garden.
-It’s right outside our balcony and we see him a couple of times, especially mornings and afternoons when they’re out looking for something to eat.
+It’s right outside our balcony and we see him a couple of times, especially in mornings and afternoons when they’re both out looking for something to eat.

-The lunch is at one of the nearby places, they all have approximately the same menu of Indian, Thai, Chinese and Italian dishes.
+Lunch is at one of the nearby places, they all have approximately the same menu of Indian, Thai, Chinese and Italian dishes.
 A Kingfisher to go down with it and you’re ready to hit that deck chair again.

 The beach is dotted with boats taking tourists out in the bay to look for dolphins, and one day we go out with one of them.
 And we do see the dolphins, but they’re of another type than the ones we’ve seen in other places.
 These have a more snoutlike mouth, and they have a wider tail.

 They’re not at all playful and curious and they don’t swim by the boat.
 They seem focused at finding prey and don’t seem to enjoy our company at all.

 Evenings are for testing restaurants.
 We have a few on our maybe-again-list, for example the vegan Zest where we fell in love with an old Nandi head on the wall (the dinner was excellent, too, of course).
 And that place on the beach where we had grilled fresh fish sitting right by the sloshing waves.